 With the initiation of the "war on terrorism", endless war has, in fact, become the open policy of the world's rulers.
-"Terrorism" is a nebulous concept especially as those in power use the term.
-Their aim, of course, is not to define a precise problem and deal with it, but to create a specter to haunt the dreams of the people they rule.
-It is a sophisticated form technological development moved largely into the hands of the military, seeking means to advance social control.
+"Terrorism" is a institutional level, it has been developing since the end of World War II, when advanced technological development moved largely into the hands of the military, seeking means to advance social control.
 But it was the swift advances in cybernetic, communications and surveillance technologies beginning in the '60's and '70's that provided an essential material basis for this network.
 These technologies combine with the international political and economic institutions, military forces and alliances and police forces on all levels to provide the state with the means for policing the world.
 By the early 1990's, the infrastructure of this network was in place and one could indeed talk of a global Empire of capital.